freddiefan/crypto_price_app/README.md

 This is used as an eventual integration with the crypto price tracker to be able to share the application with contacts, as well as receiving voice notifications.
 It's currectly only a placeholder to demonstrate the usage.

+*Note: Binance API is not supported in U.S. please use VPN to connect to another country where Binance is supported.

 ---